krzkaczor/cheatcalls-eip/README.md

 | cheat_increaseTime                 | <pre>(deltaInSeconds: QUANTITY): void </pre>                   | Mines a new block with a timestamp of `lastTimestamp + deltaInSeconds`                                                                                                          |
 | cheat_setNextBlockTimestamp        | <pre>(nextTimestamp: QUANTITY): void </pre>                    | Does not mine a new block, but once new block is mined, it will have timestamp of exactly `nextTimestamp`.
 Any methods reading state such as `eth_call` respects new timestamp. |

-Todo: More methods on time manipulation, mining incoming.
+Todo: More methods on time manipulation and mining control.

-Exact behaviour of each method, including edge cases is described in the [test suite](https://github.com/krzkaczor/edi-tests).
+Exact behaviour of each method, including edge cases is described in the [test suite](https://github.com/krzkaczor/edi-tests) (todo).

 ## Rationale